Hybridization and postprocessing in finite element exterior calculus: Numerical experiments

 \section{Numerical experiments}

-In this section, we present several numerical experiments in $ n = 2 $ and $ n = 3 $ dimensions that illustrate and confirm the theory developed throughout the paper.
-We omit the cases $ k = 0 $ and $ k = n $, since we have seen that these correspond to known methods for the scalar Poisson equation whose properties are already well understood.
+In this section, we present numerical experiments in $ n = 3 $ dimensions that illustrate and confirm the foregoing theory.
+We omit the cases $ k = 0 $ and $ k = n $, since these correspond to known methods for the scalar Poisson equation whose properties are already well understood.
 The remaining cases correspond to hybridization and postprocessing methods for the vector Poisson equation.